itaysk/regogo/Readme.md

 ## Query

-The query is any valid Rego, the JSON document you are querying will be represented in the query by the variable `input`.
+The query is any valid Rego query, the JSON document you are querying will be represented in the query by the variable `input`.

-Because Rego policies can evaluate to a complex output containing multiple results (result set), and regogo aspires to return a simple value, we build the returned object by picking the value of the last expression defined for each result in the evaluation result set.
-If there are multiple results in the result set, then the returned object is an array.
-This convention allows for multi part queries, while remaining simple API.
+Rego can return complex output containing multiple results, and regogo aspires to simplify that.
+Therefore the return value for `Get` is built by picking the value of the last expression in each result in the result set.
+If there are multiple values to return, the return value is an array.
+This convention allows for multi part queries, while maintaining a simple API.
 **You don't need to worry about any of this if your queries are simple one liners, like `input.array[i].sub`.**

 For a tutorial on Rego, see [here](https://www.openpolicyagent.org/docs/latest/#rego).